NQ solicitors - In-house or Private Practice?

 Based in Bristol my client is an organisation that has experienced exceptional growth over the last 10 years.
 A leader in their field with a...

-An opportunity to join a global, listed business as a Senior In-house lawyer working within their established in-house legal team.Reporting into the Head of Legal...
+Exciting opportunity to join a global, listed business as a Senior In-house lawyer working within an established in-house legal team.Working closely with the Head of...

 Placing you in the heart of a business

 In-house legal positions have always been highly sought after by solicitors seeking a career option that will get them closer to the inner-workings of business, allow them to contribute more directly to strategic commercial decisions or get them more involved in a particular industry they have a passion for.
 With strong bonus structures available, basic salaries becoming increasingly competitive and a broadening range of companies looking to expand their legal in-house capabilities, it has never been a better time to consider an in-house move.